gopi-suvanam/scribbler/examples/README.md

 ---
-title: Sample Notebooks using JSNB
+title: Sample Notebooks using Scribbler
 layout: page
-decripriont: Links to sample JSNB notbooks hosted on Github.
+decripriont: Links to sample Scribbler notebooks (.jsnb) hosted on Github.
 Click on each link to play around with the code.
 ---
 ## Links to example Notebooks saved in this Repo

-JSNB is a tool to do experimentation in JavaScript like Jupyter for Python.
+Scribbler is a tool to do experimentation in JavaScript like Jupyter for Python.
 JavaScript Notebooks can be used to test code while developing and also for scientific calculations.
 The below notebooks are samples/boilerplates to start experimenting/building.
 Click on each link to play around with the code.

 ### Introductory Notebooks
 1. [Hello-world for JavaScript Notebook](https://decentralized-intelligence.com/jsnb/#./examples/Hello-world.jsnb).
 An introductory notebook with a hello-world example.
-2. [Using curr_cell function in JSNB](https://decentralized-intelligence.com/jsnb/#./examples/curr_cell_example.jsnb).
-A special function in JSNB to identify the dom of current cell.
+2. [Using curr_cell function in Scribbler](https://decentralized-intelligence.com/jsnb/#./examples/curr_cell_example.jsnb).
+A special function in Scribbler to identify the dom of current cell.
 3. [For-loop vs Reduce Performance Comparision](https://decentralized-intelligence.com/jsnb/#./examples/Timing-experiment.jsnb).
 Compares performance of for-loop in javascript with that of the native function reduce.
 4. [Alternating Sequence](https://decentralized-intelligence.com/jsnb/#./examples/Alternating-Sequence.jsnb).
 Sum of sequences, shows usage of for-loop and simple plotting.